crusoexia/FEE-weekly/fp/algebraic-javascript-intro/algebraic-javascript-intro.md

 # What is "Container"

+[.column]
 The ability and a standard way to construct values wrapped within some context.

+In native fp languages like Haskell and Elm, there is not a concept called "Container".
+It is just natural to host value in type structures.

+[.column]
 ```javascript
 // Container defined in mostly-adequate-guide
 class Container {